Rahamatunnisa1121/Object-Recognition-System/README.md

 ## 📌 Overview
 This project implements an **object recognition system** using the **COCO dataset**, a large-scale dataset for object detection, segmentation, and captioning tasks.
 The system utilizes deep learning models to detect and classify objects in images.
 ## Usage
-To run the segmentation model, use the following command:
+To run the detection model, use the following command:
 ### `streamlit run app.py`

 ## Segmentation